dynatrace-oss/barista/libs/barista-components/drawer/README.md

 structural container for our content, sidenav and `dt-sidenav` which represents the added side content.
 The component is always at the root of the page.

+## Shrinking behaviour

+If the `mode` is set to `side`, the drawer will show the side content next to the primary content, causing the primary content to shrink in width.
+If the width of the drawer is less than 1024 pixels, however, it will act as an overlay on top of the main content instead.

 ## Basic example

 ```html